Killing of Ta'Kiya Young

-On August 24, 2023, Ta'Kiya Young, a pregnant 21-year-old woman, was shot to death by police officer Connor Grubb in Blendon Township, Ohio after she accelerated her vehicle.
+On August 24, 2023, Ta'Kiya Young, a pregnant 21-year-old woman, was shot to death by police officer Connor Grubb in Blendon Township, Ohio after she slowly rolled her vehicle into him.
 Grubb was standing in front of the vehicle at the time.
 Young's unborn child did not survive.
-The killing occurred following an argument between Young and police after she had been accused of shoplifting from a Kroger store.
+The killing occurred after Young refused police instructions to exit her vehicle following accusations of her shoplifting liquor from a Kroger store.

 On August 13, 2024, Grubb was charged with murder, manslaughter, and assault.
 His trial began on November 5, 2025.
+On November 21, 2025, Grubb was found not guilty on all charges.

 Background

 Ta'Kiya Young was a 21-year-old mother of two young sons, aged 6 and 3 at the time of her death; she was pregnant with a due date of November 2023.

 Ohio officials continually cite Marsy's Law, which requires that police withhold the names of victims of violent crimes, to explain limited release of details related to police shootings.
 According to The Marshall Project, law enforcement agencies in several states have increasingly used victims' rights statutes to shield the identities of officers involved in deadly use-of-force incidents, a trend that has been criticized by advocates of open governance and transparency.

 The Blendon Township police use-of-force policy provides that officers should try to move away from an approaching vehicle instead of firing their weapons.